 Skillful Offhand Flourishing demonstrates free and graceful control of the pen.
 By utilizing a unique offhand pen grasp in combination with whole-arm movement, we can calligraphically produce beautiful representations of the natural world.

-Learn to produce rapid, beautiful, and easy designs in three different categories: birds, quills, and ornament.
+Learn to pen rapid, beautiful, and easy designs in three different categories: birds, quills, and ornament.
 These categories represent a foundational understanding of historic American flourishing and allow students to employ simple designs in combination with their existing pen skills.

-This program is designed to provide you with the ability to use Offhand Flourishing with confidence and enthusiasm.
+This course is designed to provide you with the ability to use Offhand Flourishing with confidence and enthusiasm.
 Modules consist of videos, essays, and diagrams covering all of the information needed to set you up for successful Offhand Flourishing.
 The syllabus for Offhand Flourishing I is outlined below:

 Offhand Flourishing I — syllabus